 The members of the Council and the European Parliament have agreed on the form of the Carbon Border Adjustment Mechanism (CBAM).
-The mechanism is to be implemented from October 2023, with a first phase (transition period) for data collection.
+The mechanism will come into force on 1 October 2023, with a first phase (transition period) for data collection.
 The length of the transition period is not yet known.